AdamB64/realtime_chat/README.md

 and also you this https://www.youtube.com/watch?v=gB6WLkSrtJk video to get a mongodb database working and then you can make you database and call it what you decide earlier in the mongo_url

-also to run open the terminal and run node app.js
+also to run open the terminal and run node app.js not adding any more and what is there is what is there